 - Chat or text: You can Ask a Librarian at any time the library is open.

 - Walk-in assistance: Stop by the Research Help Desk on the first floor of the library.

 - Schedule a research consultation: For in-depth help, we recommend that you schedule an appointment in advance.
-Just fill out this form and a librarian will get in touch with you.
 Individuals and small groups are welcome.